Solved Problem on Electric Field

 Problem diagram:

-where α is a constant that makes expression dimensionally consistent.
-The points zero and 2π represent the same point, this means that there are two different densities of charge to the same point.
-To solve this inconsistency the problem tells us, that there is a very thin insulator membrane, so physically the two points with different charges are separated and mathematically we can integrate from zero to 2π.
+where α is a constant that makes the expression dimensionally consistent.
+The points 0 and 2π represent the same point, this means there are two different densities of charge at the same point.
+To solve this inconsistency, the problem tells us, that there is a very thin insulating membrane, so physically the two points with different charges are separated, and mathematically we can integrate from 0 to 2π.

 Figure 1